Stalker tracks woman with AirTag, police say - NewsBreak

 Joseph Martin is charged with electronic tracking of a motor vehicle, stalking, and harassment.

-The victim reported she started getting several IPhone notifications that an AirTag was detected between February of this year and July.NOPD: One female victim dead, another sent to hospital after Chef Menteur shooting
+The victim reported she started getting several IPhone notifications that an AirTag was detected between February of this year and July.Birthday girl goes out with a bang, police say

 When she searched her vehicle, she found the AirTag and discovered that it belonged to Martin.